en-ashay/Airquality-predction/README.md

 4. Instead of the `time_series_forecasting.ipynb` , the `main.py` file can be used to run all the models and save the plots and the model results in the 'results.json' file.

+5.The `Plots` folder stores all the plots made during the `main.py` for all pollutants and also during the EDA process.
 To run all models on the preprocessed data -

 ```sh